IsaacSchemm/Crowmask/README.md

   are specific to the database schema) to more general F# records, then to ActivityPub objects or Markdown / HTML pages; maps Crowmask internal IDs to ActivityPub IDs; and talks to the Weasyl API.
-* **Crowmask.ATProto** (F#): a small API client for communicating with Bluesky or a similar atproto PDS.
-Only implements NSIDs used by Crowmask.
 * **Crowmask.HighLevel** (C#):
     * **Signatures**: HTTP signature validation, adapted from [Letterbook](https://github.com/Letterbook/Letterbook).